bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ### Tool Comparison Plot Selector

 This section contains the key plots that compare tool performance under various circumstances.
-Detailed discussion of these plots and the different parameters can be found in the sections below.
+Detailed discussion of these plots and parameters can be found in the sections below.

 ---